 Citing the major archaeological discoveries at Khirbet Qeiyafa, Yosef Garfinkel has argued that David and Solomon ruled over a well-organized and fully urbanized Judahite state in the tenth century B.C.E.
 In doing so, he rejects some of the essential tenets of Biblical minimalism and the Low Chronology.
 Read The Great Minimalist Debate between Garfinkel and Philip Davies online.

-Shanks, Hershel.
-“Newly Discovered: A Fortified City from King David’s Time.”
-Biblical Archaeology Review, Jan/Feb 2009.
+Hershel Shanks, “Newly Discovered: A Fortified City from King David’s Time,” Biblical Archaeology Review, January/February 2009.

 Gerard Leval, “Ancient Inscription Refers to Birth of Israelite Monarchy,” Biblical Archaeology Review, May/June 2012.